wpetit/project-home/README.md

 ------------
 To install project-home :
 - download sources
+- Package the project with the command "grunt"
 - create an environment.json file in the resources folder with the format described below
-- deploy the "Web content" folder on a web server